Isle of Kerrera

 Lost Valley, Glen Coe

-Our walk will take us into the hills between Kilmartin Glen and the shore with excellent views towards the isles of Jura, Scarba, Mull and the little inhabited islands closer to the coast.
+We will continue to Crinan for a walk through native woodland and on to a hill fort with excellent views towards the isles of Jura, Scarba, Mull and the little inhabited islands closer to the coast.

 We take the ferry to Lismore for a walk on the island.
 Lismore, Lois Mor in Gaelic, means Great Garden and that is just what it is.
 But don't think the walk will be all path and track, because our route takes us along a coast with cliffs and arches.
 We pass sheltered bays and blowy hilltops with marvellous views.